Chem-Star/rinchem-api-integration/README_ASN.md

 	}
 }
 ```
-#### Required Fields:
+#### Required Fields POST:
-Requests will not be accepted into the WMS if any of these fields have improper fields.
-The following sections outline accepted values for some of the more specialized fields such as unit of measure and hold codes.
+POST requests will not be accepted into the WMS if any of these fields have improper values.
+The **Accepted Values** section below outlines permissible values for some of the more specialized fields such as unit of measure and hold codes.

 ```
 {
 	"rqst": {